What is the difference between the freemium cluster and a Wavefront trial?

 The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.

 The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 You can also create smart alerts that dynamically filter noise and capture true anomalies.
-We ask that you tell us more about yourself when signing up for a trial.
+When you sign up for a trial, we’ll ask for some (minimal) information.

 Once you’ve signed up, you can retrieve an API token and configure it in your